+This appendix sets out the recommendations arising from our 2015/16 audit work.
 We have given each recommendation a risk rating and agreed what action management will need to take.

 The Authority should closely monitor progress in addressing specific risks and implementing our recommendations.

 We will formally follow up these recommendations next year.

-Priority rating for recommendations Priority one: issues that are fundamental and material to your system of internal control.
-We believe that these issues might mean that you do not meet a system objective or Priority rating for recommendations Priority two: issues that have an important effect on internal controls but do not need immediate action.
-You may still meet a system objective in full or in part or reduce (mitigate) a Priority three: issues that would, if corrected, improve the internal control in general but are not vital to the overall system.
-These are generally issues of best practice that we feel remains in the system.
+Priority rating for recommendations

+Priority one: issues that are fundamental and material to your system of internal control.
+We believe that these issues might mean that you do not meet a system objective or reduce (mitigate) a risk.

+Priority two: issues that have an important effect on internal controls but do not need immediate action.
+You may still meet a system objective in full or in part or reduce (mitigate) a risk adequately but the weakness remains in the system.

+Priority three: issues that would, if corrected, improve the internal control in general but are not vital to the overall system.
+These are generally issues of best practice that we feel would benefit you if you introduced them.